emqx/emqx/docs/source/guide.rst

 Redis
 -----

 Authenticate against Redis.
-Support we store mqtt user in an redis HASH, the key is "mqtt_user:<Username>".
+MQTT users could be stored in redis HASH, the key is "mqtt_user:<Username>".

 Configure 'authcmd' and 'password_hash' in emqttd_plugin_redis/etc/plugin.config::